okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 ## Customize email templates

+### Add or edit email templates

-Use these steps to edit a template or to add a template in one of the Okta-supported languages.
+Use these steps to add or edit a template in one of the Okta-supported languages.

 > **Note:** Free trial editions of Okta can't create or send customized email templates.